-That is why all contemporary motorcycles have a cut-off switch by the right thumb.
+That is why all contemporary motorcycles have a cutoff switch by the right thumb.
 Just in case.
-Practice flipping the cut-off switch.
+Practice using the cut-off switch.
 Chances are you will never have a throttle stick, but if you do, you'll know how to deal with it.

-As you hit the cut-off switch, pull in the clutch (you will probably be in gear); then look for a safe place to coast to a stop.
+As you hit the cut-off switch, squeeze the clutch (you will probably be in gear); then look for a safe place to coast to a stop.